TCP/IP Hardware Stack IP Core now Available from CAST

 |Related

-The new TCPIP-1G/10G Hardware Stack IP core implements a hardware stack for the TCP/IP protocol that transmits or receives data over Ethernet at speeds of 10/100/1000G, 2.5G, and 10G.
+The new TCPIP-1G/10G Hardware Stack IP core implements a hardware stack for the TCP/IP protocol that transmits or receives data over Ethernet at speeds of 10/100/1000Mbps, 2.5Gbps, and 10Gbps.
 Going beyond many TCP/IP “offload engines,” the new CAST core is:

 - Complete — It can implement the entire stack in hardware: IP, VLAN, ARP, ICMP (ping), DHCP client, UDP stack, and TCP.